About Mount Kailash

 Kailash-Manasarovar Yatra - Some Tips

 1. During electric storms, don't point upwards metallic objects like wireless aerials which can attract lightning.
 Also, keep away from conical rocks.
 Don't take shelter under a tree.
 Don't remain on the top of hills.
 Open space is safer.
 One can even sit down on a non-coducting sheet etc. if one has.
+2. Wear more thin clothes, instead of one or two thick clothes.
+Have a wind cheater.

 3. Practice walking with trekking shoes on before the yatra begins.
 Keep the shoes inside the sleeping bag during yatra nights, otherwise they may freeze.